DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 </div>

 Upon entering, Baron Krezkov—who insists that the players call him Dmitri while guests in his home—hangs his coat on one of the pegs on the wall and removes his boots.
 He then calls out to his wife, Baroness Anna Krezkova, who exits from the kitchen to warmly greet the players.

+> [!profile]+ **Baroness Anna Krezkova**
+> **Roleplaying Information**
+> ***Resonance.*** Anna should inspire gratitude and comfort with her kindness and hospitality, mild irritation with her no-nonsense attitude, and (when the players learn of it) sympathy and endearment for her promise to the Abbot.
+>
+> ***Emotions.*** Anna most often feels compassionate, worried, determined, skeptical, thoughtful, sorrowful, or melancholy.
+>
+> ***Motivations.*** Anna wants to help Dmitri lead and support the people of Krezk, keep her children safe and happy, and see Ilya safely returned to Krezk.
+>
+> ***Inspirations.*** When playing Anna, channel Catelyn Stark (_Game of Thrones_), Molly Weasley (_Harry Potter_), and Joyce Byers (_Stranger Things_).
+>
+> **Character Information**
+> ***Persona.*** To the world, Anna is a compassionate and strong-willed leader dedicated to the safety of Krezk.
+To those she trusts, she is a caring woman who has resigned herself to the Abbot's bargain—and who grieves the thought of her children growing up without a mother.
+>
+> ***Morale.*** In a fight, Anna would take up her battleaxe and command any opponents to lay down their weapons, but wouldn't hesitate to fight to defend herself, her family, or her neighbors.
+>
+> ***Relationships.*** Anna is the wife of Baron Dmitri Krezkov, the mother of Ilya and Kala Krezkov, and the sister-in-law of the **werewolf** Zuleika Toranescu.
+In exchange for Kala's resurrection, Anna has also promised to allow the Abbot to remove the heart from her chest.

 If the players intend on staying the night, Anna asks the players to assist her in completing a series of chores before dinner: feeding the chickens, mucking out the pig pen, weeding the vegetable garden, and (most importantly) obtaining a bucket of milk from the cow of Kretyana Dolvof—a widow whose cottage lies just southwest of the village’s freshwater pool.
 Anna also welcomes the players’ help in the kitchen as she prepares an evening meal.